b

 Apollo client

-Let us create a new React app, and can continue installing dependencies required by Apollo client.
+Let's create a new React app and install the necessary dependencies for Apollo client.

-import { ApolloClient, InMemoryCache, gql } from '@apollo/client'
+import { ApolloClient, gql, HttpLink, InMemoryCache } from '@apollo/client'

 const client = new ApolloClient({